MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-arc-virtual-machines.md

 [!INCLUDE [hci-vm-prerequisites](../../hci/includes/hci-vm-prerequisites.md)]

-- Access to a logical network that you associate with the VM on your Azure Local instance.
+- Access to a logical network that you associate with the VM on your Azure Local.
 For more information, see how to [Create logical network](./create-logical-networks.md).
 - [Download the sample Azure Resource Manager template](https://aka.ms/hci-vmarmtemp) in the GitHub Azure QuickStarts repo.
 You use this template to create a VM.

 # [Bicep template](#tab/biceptemplate)

 [!INCLUDE [hci-vm-prerequisites](../../hci/includes/hci-vm-prerequisites.md)]

-- Access to a logical network that you associate with the VM on your Azure Local instance.
+- Access to a logical network that you associate with the VM on your Azure Local.
 For more information, see how to [Create logical network](./create-logical-networks.md).
 - [Download the sample Bicep template](https://aka.ms/hci-vmbiceptemplate)

 ---

 ## Create Arc VMs

-Follow these steps to create an Arc VM on your Azure Local instance.
+Follow these steps to create an Arc VM on your Azure Local.

 # [Azure CLI](#tab/azurecli)

-Follow these steps on the client running az CLI that is connected to your Azure Local instance.
+Follow these steps on the client running az CLI that is connected to your Azure Local.

 ## Sign in and set subscription